khpylon/MachEWidget/README.md

 - is only intended for the Ford Mustang Mach-E, as that's the only Ford I own
 - does not include all the function of tonesto7's Apple/iOS widget
 - is not guaranteed to support accounts outside of the United States
-- if you are using the app with an F-150 or Bronco, it may be necessary to uninstall when upgrading to newer versions.
+- if you are using the app with an F-150/Bronco/Explorer, it may be necessary to uninstall when upgrading to newer versions.
 This is because the app is registered by the name "Mach-E Info", and using with an F-150 or Bronco aliases the app's name which can confuse your Android OS when it comes time to upgrade